Teach Shakespeare? Looking for vibrant ideas for Shakespeare lesson plans? Read on!

 When I started writing about ways to teach Shakespeare, I ran through all of his plays that I have taught in ten years: Romeo and Juliet, Julius Caesar, Hamlet, Macbeth, and King Lear.
 (I am somewhat convinced that I have taught A Midsummer Night’s Dream, but I cannot remember where or when.)

 I did my large student-teaching unit on Julius Caesar and since then, I have remain convinced that students across the spectrum can and should read Shakespeare.
+For me, teaching Shakespeare requires that I believe students can still learn valuable lessons from the plays.
 Students experience the themes and ideas that are in his plays in their lives, and we teachers can connect Shakespeare to students meaningfully.

 How I teach Shakespeare changes yearly, but the overall structure remains somewhat the same.
-I hope this outline helps you.
+I hope this outline helps you as you develop Shakespeare lesson plans that work for your community.

 Provide Shakespeare background.